openhab/org.openhab.binding.zwave/doc/qubino/zmnhkd_0_0.md

 ### Parameter 120: Digital temperature sensor reporting

 Digital temperature sensor reporting
-If digital teperature sensor is connected, module reports measured temperature on temperture change defined by this parameter.

-  * default value 5 - report temperature change of 0.5 °C
-  * 0 - reporting baset on temperature change is disabled
-  * 1- 127 = 0,1°C - 12,7°C, step is 0,1°C
+<p&gtIf digital teperature sensor is connected, module reports measured temperature on temperture change defined by this parameter.</p&gt <ul&gt<li&gtdefault value 5 - report temperature change of 0.5 °C</li&gt <li&gt0 - reporting baset on temperature change is disabled</li&gt <li&gt1- 127 = 0,1°C - 12,7°C, step is 0,1°C</li&gt </ul&gt
 The following option values may be configured, in addition to values in the range 0 to 127 -:

 | Value  | Description |